Homework Policy

 3.1415926535897931159979635

-Note that, because of this, you should never copy-paste Python output then re-paste it into a script.
+Due to this behavior, you should never copy-paste Python output then re-paste it into a script.
 Doing so will cause you to accidentally lose precision!

 0.1 + 0.2 == 0.3